Global Awareness for Travelers

 A Primer for Travelers

 The world is complex.
-Dr. Ames gives a general overview of what she considers five of the most significant global issues travelers may encounter or want to know more about: environment (sustainability, energy, ecological footprint, water), global economy, political structures (forms of governance, war, conflict, foreign policy), social issues (migration, women, human rights, inequality, family), and belief systems (religion, animism, worldviews).
+Dr. Ames gives a general overview of what she considers five of the most significant global issues travelers may encounter or want to know more about: environment (sustainability, energy, ecological footprint, water), global economy (neoliberalism, state capitalism, national economy), political structures (forms of governance, war, conflict, foreign policy), social issues (migration, women, human rights, inequality, family), and belief systems (religion, animism, worldviews).

 Sentiments: Four Inward